Connect with us

 Hilltop estimates this plan would provide coverage for 197,000 Mississippians.

-The plan would require managed care companies to provide employment and require mandatory referral to workforce training.
+The plan would require managed care companies to provide employment support and require mandatory referral to workforce training.
 It would also require those covered to pay marketplace insurance co-pays, but would not include a work requirement or moratorium on people leaving private insurance.

 Like the House plan, this plan is expected to qualify the state for enhanced federal Medicaid payments and the two-year “signing bonus” of nearly $700 million.